ctyeong/Riseholme-2021/README.md

 # Benchmark Performance

-For those who are interested in the baseline performance on Riseholme-2021, we refer to the aforementioned paper [***\(Choi et al., 2021\)***](https://arxiv.org/abs/2109.10135) or [***their official GitHub repository***](https://github.com/ctyeong/CH-Rand), in which state-of-the-art frameworks for anomaly detection have been validated as well as their novel self-supervised learning approach has been proposed with the most reliable performance.
+For those who are interested in the baseline performance on Riseholme-2021, we refer to the aforementioned paper [***\(Choi et al., 2021\)***](https://arxiv.org/abs/2109.10135) or [***their official GitHub repository***](https://github.com/ctyeong/CH-Rand), in which state-of-the-art frameworks for anomaly detection have been validated, and their novel self-supervised learning approach has also been proposed with the most reliable performance.

 # Citation
 ```